Add a pop of color to your indoor or outdoor garden with Purple Succulents! We have added the best ones to help you make the right pick!

 Botanical Name: Anacampseros rufescens

-This perennial species offer small purple succulents, which are great for indoor containers.
+This purple succulent plant species offer small purple succulents, which are great for indoor containers.
 The top of the leaves is deep green, while the undersides are rich purple.

 Find out the best pink Syngonium varieties here